Search

 This decision upholds a previous ruling by the Tasmanian Civil and Administrative Tribunal (TASCAT) made last year.

-It potentially sets a precedent that could hinder the council’s efforts to control the amount of short-stay accommodation in the city, which last year included the doubling of rates for owners of who convert entire properties.
+It potentially sets a precedent that could hinder the council’s efforts to control the amount of short-stay accommodation in the city, which last year included the doubling of rates for owners who convert entire properties.

 The Supreme Court of Tasmania ruled against Hobart City Council’s appeal.
 Image / 2/563 Sandy Bay Road via Peterswald